redbear/Duo/docs/listening_mode_setup_protocol.md

     - `chunk saved` : indicates a firmware data block has been stored in the [OTA region](https://github.com/redbear/Duo/blob/master/docs/firmware_architecture_overview.md#ota-image) or [FAC region](https://github.com/redbear/Duo/blob/master/docs/firmware_architecture_overview.md#factory-reset-image) appropriately.
     - `file saved` : indicates a whole firmware image has been received and stored successfully.
 Only if the length of the received firmware data is equal to the length specified by `file_length` field in the [Prepare for Firmware Update](#prepare-for-firmware-update) command, then it will echo this string.

+The firmware images to be uploaded should be system part1, system part2 and user part (user application) images.

 Every time before uploading one firmware image over TCP/50007, the [Prepare for Firmware Update](#prepare-for-firmware-update) command MUST be sent over TCP/5609 to initialize the firmware updating state machine.
-The length of each firmware data block has no limitation.
+The firmware image should be split into data blocks and the length of each data block has no limitation.
 The Duo will calculate the offset from which to store a new received data block internally automatically.
 But we would suggest that the length of a data block is less than 1024 bytes for trusted transmission.

 When the `file saved` string is echoed, the Duo will assert a soft-reset flag.
-Once exiting from the Listening Mode, the Duo will perform a soft-reset to deploy the uploaded firmware images.
+If this flag is asserted, once exiting from the Listening Mode, the Duo will perform a soft-reset to deploy the uploaded firmware images.
 Of course, a hard reset after a successful firmware uploading will also deploy the uploaded firmware images.

 [Reference source code for uploading firmware images over TCP/50007](https://github.com/redbear/DuoSetupCLI/blob/master/src/main.c).

 **Note** : A firmware image must be appended with a valid CRC32 so that it can be applied to internal flash.
 Otherwise, it will be discarded after reboot.
+A valid firmware image can be generated via Arduino IDE, Particle Build or by building the firmware source code.
+The system firmware images released [on GitHub](https://github.com/redbear/Duo/tree/master/firmware/system) are already CRC32 appended.
+The released [JavaScript interpreter](https://github.com/redbear/Duo/tree/master/firmware/javascript_interpreter) and [Python interpreter](https://github.com/redbear/Duo/tree/master/firmware/python_interpreter) firmware images are of user application actually and are CRC32 appended.

 ## <span id="ble-peripheral">BLE Peripheral</span>